vivaria/edisonrul.ing/docs/source/cards/o/oxygeddon.md

 ### Card Rulings

-●This card’s effect is a Trigger Effect.
+*   This card’s effect is a Trigger Effect.
 It can be chained to with “Barrel Behind the Door”.